St. Paul Johnson point guard Jalen Mobley scored the first four points of the Twin City boys’ basketball championship game and the last three.

 scoring 45 points, finishing with 52 — in a 123-119 double overtime victory over host Minneapolis North, who got 41 points from 6’-6” junior forward Jamil Jackson.
 Continue Reading →

 This week’s pictures include two former prep starts helping their college basketball teams, a girl’s season-high point total in a nonconference game, a leading scorer from a boys’ team, and a freshman starting for a varsity team.
 Mitchell Palmer McDonald welcomes reader responses to email@example.com.

-(top left) Guard Voneishia Harris (Osseo) played a key role in victories over University Minnesota-Duluth and St. Cloud State for the Concordia University women’s team. (top center) Guard Terez Van Pelt (Osseo) averages 10.9 points per game for the Concordia University men’s basketball team. (top right) Aleeya Curtis-Evans scored a season-high 21 points in St. Continue Reading →
+(top left) Guard Voneishia Harris (Osseo) played a key role in victories over University Minnesota-Duluth and St. Cloud State for the Concordia University women’s team. (top center) Guard Terez Van Pelt (Osseo) averages 10.9 points per game for the Concordia University men’s basketball team. (top right) Aleeya Curtis-Evans scored a season-high 21 points in St. Paul Central’s victory over Minneapolis South a few weeks ago.
+Continue Reading →

 The prep football season got off to a fast start last week with the defending St. Paul City and Minneapolis City Conference champions earning opening season victories.